-The Brewers Association is committed to fostering an inclusive and diverse craft brewing community for both brewers and beer lovers.
-Since the creation of its Diversity Committee in 2017, highlights of the association’s work include the hiring of Diversity Ambassador Dr. J. Nikol Jackson-Beckham, Ph.D., the publishing of a series of diversity and inclusion best practice resources for its members, and a grant program for events.
+The Brewers Association (BA) is committed to fostering an inclusive and diverse craft brewing community for both brewers and beer lovers.
+Since the creation of its Diversity, Equity and Inclusion (DEI) Committee in 2017, highlights of the association’s work include publishing of a series of diversity and inclusion best practice resources for its members, engaging an ambassador to deliver seminars and keynotes for state brewers guilds, completing the industry’s first benchmark of brewery owner and employee diversity, creating the diversity and inclusion events grants program, helping to establish the association’s first code of conduct, and developing a mentorship program.
+The Brewers Association’s Diversity, Equity & Inclusion (DEI) department, established in 2020, leads the association’s internal and external efforts to cultivate positive change in the craft brewing community.

 Research studies increasingly show that diversity and inclusion (or D&I) can help increase a business’ bottom line, drive innovation, attract more talent, attract more customers, and create more opportunities for growth.